aartikis/RTEC/examples/toy/README.md

 # Execution Instructions

-To run RTEC on activity recognition using the command line interface or by manually setting up a "handleApplication" rule, follow the instructions described [here](../../README.md).
+To run RTEC on a toy example, follow the instructions described [here](../../docs/prolog-execution.md).